-Students are provided with 12 vacation days, in addition to the one week off at Christmas or New Years.
+Students are provided with 10 vacation days, in addition to the Winter Break.
 To request vacation, students are to:

 - 1) Email the DCS to request dates desired and the clinical site where attending during those dates. - 2) Once dates are approved by the DCS, the student may then notify the CC of approval by the DCS and request permission from the CC.